 String Quartet #7 in F Major

 This is the first quartet Beethoven had written since he had taken a break writing for string quartet during his early period.
 String Quartet #7 uses sonata-form for all four of its movements, which would have been uncommon since sonata-form was usually used for the first movements, with subsequent movements usually using different forms.
 Despite using sonata-form for every movement this string quartet still has a typical quartet feel.
-There is a scherzo like movement, a slow adagio movement, and a climatic finale, they just all happen to be in sonata-form.
+There is a scherzo-like movement, a slow adagio movement, and a climactic finale; they just all happen to be in sonata-form.

-The second movement resembles the feel of a scherzo, but again is in sonata-form.
+The second movement resembles the feel of a scherzo but again is in sonata form.
 The third movement resembles a typical adagio, but like the scherzo is still in the same form.
-The final movement uses a Russian theme, played by the cello as the source of most of its material, while also paying tribute to the person whom the quartets are dedicated to.
+The final movement uses a Russian theme, played by the cello as the source of most of its material, while also paying tribute to the person to whom the quartets are dedicated.

 Beethoven composed the last of his piano trios during this time period.
 The two piano trios that make up Op.
 70 were highly praised during their time, especially by E.T.A.
 Hoffman, and they were largely influential on the piano trios written by Schumann and Brahms.
-However, his final piano trio, The Archduke, Beethoven took writing for strings and piano to a new heighten level.
+However, his final piano trio, The Archduke, Beethoven took writing for strings and piano to a new, heightened level.